wreakitralph/rcollum/Projects/Workstation-Deployment/README.md

 Enterprise Workstation Deployment and Security Configuration

-Install Windows 10/11 in a Virtual Machine
+Install Windows 10/11 in a Virtual Machine:
 - Configure users and permissions
 - Apply Updates
 - Enable Bitlocker